Kantouzin/carry-lookahead-tree-adder/README.md

 ## Description

-This is a 8-bit carry-lookahead tree adder by Verilog HDL.
+This is a 8-bit [carry-lookahead tree adder](https://en.wikipedia.org/wiki/Carry-lookahead_adder) circuit by Verilog HDL.

 The development enviroment is Quartus II.